jooniku/ohjelmistotekniikka_23/training_log_app/documentation/user_manual.md

 If the login is successful, you are transferred to the user's main page.

 ## Creating a new user
-You can create a new user by clicking the "Create new user"-button.
+You can create a new user by clicking the "Create new user"-button on the login page.

 ![create_new_user_page](./photos/create_new_user_page.png)